The Bachelor and the Bobby-Soxer

-The Bachelor and the Bobby-Soxer (released as Bachelor Knight in the United Kingdom) is a 1947 American screwball romantic comedy-drama film directed by Irving Reis and written by Sidney Sheldon.
-The film stars Cary Grant, Myrna Loy and Shirley Temple in a story about a teenager's crush on an older man.
+The Bachelor and the Bobby-Soxer (released as Bachelor Knight in the United Kingdom) is a 1947 American screwball romantic comedy film directed by Irving Reis and written by Sidney Sheldon.
+The film stars Cary Grant, Myrna Loy and Shirley Temple in a story about teenager Susan Turner's crush on older man Richard Nugent.

-On its release, The Bachelor and the Bobby-Soxer was received positively by audiences and critics.
-Sidney Sheldon won an Academy Award for Best Original Screenplay for the script.
+Upon release, The Bachelor and the Bobby-Soxer was received positively by audiences and critics.
+Sheldon won an Academy Award for Best Original Screenplay for the script.

-Though a sequel "The Frenchman and the Bobby-soxer" was planned with Louis Jourdan in the lead; it was never made.